shopping Alfalfa - all 4 varieties | shop organic only

 description

 The alfalfa plant is perennial member of the Fabaceae Family (Pea Family).
 On this plant, new growth rises each year from the crown.
 Stems reach to 3 feet, and 5 to 25 stems may rise from a single crown.
 The pinnate trifoliate leaves are arranged alternately on the stems.
 It has bluish-purple or yellowish flowers that grow from the tall, smooth stem.
 The seed pods appear spiraled.
-The taproot is very long and tough allowing the plant to survive very dry weather.
-It also enables the plant to pull up nutrients from deep underground.
-Alfalfa fixes nitrogen in the soil and is often used during crop rotation for this purpose.
+The taproot is very long and tough, allowing the plant to survive dry weather.
+Alfalfa is often used during crop rotation.

 common names